sagemath/more-sagemath-tutorials/tutorial-start-here.rst

       upper right corner to play with the examples.

-Entering, Editing, and Evaluating Input
+Entering, editing, and evaluating input
 =======================================

 A first calculation